GLOBAL MARKETS-Equities at all-time high after Nasdaq record

 The CSI300 index fell 0.8 percent while the Shanghai Composite Index lost 0.5 percent, with both still on track for robust weekly gains.
 Japan's Nikkei stock index ended down 0.8 percent after hitting a 15-year peak on Thursday, but was still up 1.9 percent for the week.

 Oil prices held steady near 2015 highs reached on Thursday, remaining on track for weekly gains after renewed air strikes in Yemen stoked concerns on the security of Middle East oil shipments.
-(Editing by Toby Chopra)
+(Editing by Susan Fenton)

 BEIJING, March 25 An operation platform collapsed at a power plant in China on Saturday, killing nine people and injuring two, the official Xinhua news agency reported.